johnnydirtydog/AI-Bonds/README.md

 # AI Bonds Premium
-An AI-powered dating simulation with premium features.
+An AI-powered dating simulation app built with Streamlit and Stripe.